New second-order optimality conditions in sub-Riemannian Geometry

-where the last passage is explained in detail in a remark following the proof of Thm~\ref{thm:optimality_coinditions_adapted}.
 By Lemma~\ref{lem:adapted} the $t$-dependence of $\Y{i}{1}(t)$ and $\Y{i}{2}(t,\cdot)$ is $C^1$ (as $u_i(t)$'s are now absolutely continuous), and the term involving the Lie bracket vanishes because of the Goh condition.
-By repeating our reasoning from the previous point, $\dot{u_i}(t)$ is absolutely continuous and hence $q(t)$ is actually $C^2$. \comment{Perhaps, we can iterate it further?} \end{proof} With a little more effort, combining the information provided by the PMP with our previous results about optimality conditions of degree two, we can prove that actually solutions of the characteristic OCP are precisely the normal extremals of the PMP.
+By repeating our reasoning from the previous point, $\dot{u_i}(t)$ is absolutely continuous and hence $q(t)$ is actually $C^2$. \end{proof}

+With a little more effort, combining the information provided by the PMP with our previous results about optimality conditions of degree two, we can prove that actually solutions of the characteristic OCP are precisely the normal extremals of the PMP.
 Further, the existence of particular solutions of the characteristic OCP guarantees the $C^2$-regularity of the underlining SR trajectory.